Updated: March 23, 2026

 How to Apply for Permanent Residency or Citizenship After the D2 Visa

-After living legally in Portugal for five years on a Portugal D2 Visa, you can apply for citizenship and permanent residency.
-To apply for a permanent residency permit or citizenship through the Portuguese entrepreneur visa, you will need to meet several specific criteria.
+To qualify for a permanent residency permit or citizenship through the Portuguese Entrepreneur Visa, you will need to meet several specific criteria.

-- Accommodation: You must demonstrate that you have a place to live in Portugal.
+- Accommodation: Have a place to live in Portugal

-- Clean criminal record: You must have a clean criminal record.
+- Clean criminal record: Keep a clean criminal record while living in Portugal

-- Social Security: You must register with the Portuguese Social Security and demonstrate regular contributions throughout your residence.
+- Social Security: Register with the Portuguese Social Security and provide contributions during your entire residence.

 - Health insurance: Although you will have access to the national healthcare service as a legal resident, you must possess valid health insurance until you become a permanent resident.

-- Integration into Portuguese society: This could include factors like Portuguese language proficiency, community involvement, or other evidence of your commitment to living and integrating into Portuguese society.
+- Integration into Portuguese society: This could include factors like Portuguese language proficiency, community involvement, or other evidence of your commitment to Portuguese society.

 If you meet the requirements and gather the necessary documents as proof, you must book an appointment with AIMA to submit your permanent residency application.